The overhead myth: crash course to fundraising transparency

 Failing to adequately fund overhead can have real consequences for nonprofit organizations.
 Let’s consider one example— setting nonprofit staff compensation.
 When it comes time to cut overhead costs, some organizations start with staff salaries.
-After all, nonprofit employees are focused on the mission rather than their salary, right?
+After all, nonprofit employees are focus on the mission rather than salary, right?
 Not quite.

 An article on Forbes revealed stark statistics about projected nonprofit staff turnover in the next five years, including that: